noise-lab/dns-measurement/README.md

   of the Docker image.

 ## Dependencies
-docker (sudo curl -sSL https://get.docker.com/ | sh)

-python3, python3-pip

-postgresql, postgresql-client

-dnsutils

-net-tools (for ifconfig)

-for the dns-timing tool: libcurl4-openssl-dev, libssl-dev, libev4, libev-dev, libevent-2.1.6, libevent-core-2.1.6, libevent-openssl-2.1.6, libevent-dev libuv1
-- You will also need to install the packages in the debs/ directory.
-Use sudo dpkg -i.
+To build the DNS response time measurement tool, you will first need to install the packages in the dns-timing/debs directory with `dpkg -i`.

-for jq: autoconf automake build-essential libtool python3-dev
+You will also need to install the following dependencies:

+* libcurl4-openssl-dev
+* libssl-dev
+* libev4, libev-dev
+* libevent-2.1.6, libevent-core-2.1.6, libevent-openssl-2.1.6, libevent-dev
+* libuv1

+To instrument the Docker image to measure page loads, parse the resulting HARs, and insert the HARs into a PostgreSQL database, you will need to install the following dependencies:

+* python3, python3-pip, python3-dev
+* postgresql, postgresql-client
+* dnsutils
+* net-tools
+* autoconf
+* automake
+* build-essential
+* libtool

 ## Installation
 clone this repo